appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/cocoapods-deintegrate.md

 :::caution

-Please note that after using this component since it will clear all dependencies in the project, you should not forget to use the [**CocoaPods Install**](/workflows/ios-specific-workflow-steps/cocoapods-install) step.
+Please remember to use the [**CocoaPods Install**](/workflows/ios-specific-workflow-steps/cocoapods-install) step after this component, as it clears all dependencies in the project.

 :::